 Krista Hensley, M.A., received her B.A. in English and Secondary Education, and her M.A. in English both from the University of Indianapolis.
 She has been an English teacher in the public school sector for 30 years, as well as an adjunct professor at the University of Indianapolis.
 Throughout her career she has taught students from all academic levels and is currently teaching all dual credit courses at Center Grove High School, a public school in Greenwood, Indiana.

 Regardless of the academic skill level of the students or the specific class she teaches, the one thematic unit that consistently engages their curiosity is the unit on the Vietnam War and veterans.
 Part of her focus is to bring awareness to serious veteran issues such as PTSD, moral injury, suicide, homelessness, and the many other issues facing veterans.
 In addition to having students learn to empathize with the veterans of the Vietnam war, she has over the years broadened that scope, teaching students to have more empathy for all of humanity and to actively work for peace.
 Making use of Chappell’s work has proven invaluable in this regard.
 She particularly appreciates and takes up Chappell’s challenge for educators: “What if the education system had put as much effort toward cultivating my muscle of empathy as it did toward cultivating my muscle of language?
 What if I had learned as much about rage, conscience, and conflict resolution as I had about grammar, punctuation, and sentence structure?”
 (Soldiers of Peace, 74).
-Hensley has contributed a number of assignments, available on our Compendium page, as well as a Report from the Field.
-She also had a forthcoming study guide for Soldiers of Peace.
+Hensley has contributed a number of assignments, available on our compendium page, as well as a report from the field.
+Additionally she has developed an extensive study guide for Soldiers of Peace.

 Abbie Jenks, M.SW., M.Ed., created the Peace, Justice and Environmental Studies Liberal Arts option at Greenfield Community College in 2006, and was a member of the GCC Green Campus Committee.
 She was active in the national Peace and Justice Studies Association and served as the co-chair of the New England Peace Studies Association.
 Additionally, she was a Board Member of the Traprock Center for Peace and Justice in Greenfield, MA for many years and a participant/initiating group member in the Transition Town movement in Pelham, MA where she lives.
 Jenks worked with other United States community colleges in the development of peace and conflict studies in community colleges and is a contributor to an online manual sponsored by the Special Interest Group (SIG) of the Peace, Conflict and Security in Community Colleges (PCSCC).
 She has several syllabi published in the latest edition of Peace, Justice and Security Studies: A Curriculum Guide.
 (2009).
 Additionally, she presented at the national PJSA conferences in 2007-10 on building peace studies in community colleges.
 Her earlier background in social work laid the foundation for her work in peace education with a goal of reducing violence and its harmful effects.
 She has contributed a study guide for Ch.
 12 of The Art of Waging Peace.
 She remains a mother, and a peace, environmental and human rights activist.